nathan-barry/poor-mans-apple-intelligence/README.md

-# Poor Man's Apple Intelligence
+# The Poor Man's Apple Intelligence

 This is a Python-based Model Context Protocol (MCP) server that exposes a suite of tools which allows Claude (or any other model supporting MCPs) to do things that Apple Intelligence can (and some things that it can't!) via Shortcuts.

+![Demo](demo.gif)

 Each tool corresponds to a function in the given shortcut (e.g., sending messages, making calls, managing calendar events).
 Under the hood, the server builds a four-line payload, pipes it into the `shortcuts` CLI, and returns the shortcut’s response which is then given back to Claude.

-![Demo](demo.gif)

 ### Complete list of features: